 Executive Non-Executive Independent Director Role Govern and manage the b usiness of the Corporation.
-Accountabilities Conduct fair business transactions with the Corporation and ensure that personal interest does not bias Board decisions.
-A director shall not use his position to make profit or to acquire benefit advantage for himself or his related interests.
-He should avoid situations that may compromise his impartiality and observe Deliverables the conflict of interest police that may compromise his impartiality and observe Devote time and attention attend and actively particip e his duties and responsibilities A director should eciding on any matter brought buestions and seek clarifications efore the Board of Directors, every director should as appropriate. dgment.
+Accountabilities bias Board decisions.
+A director shall not use his positio on and ensure that personal interest does not n to make profit or to acquire benefit advantage for that may compromise his impartiality and observe Deliverables the conflict of interest police and may compromise me impartially and essents Devote time and attention attend and actively particip e his duties and responsibilities A director should eciding on any matter brought buestions and seek clarifications efore the Board of Directors, every director should as appropriate. dgment.
 A director should view believes are beneficial to the Co each problem/situation objectively and support ompany.
-This would include a firm k Corporation and the amen nowledge of the contents of the dments thereof, the requiremen e Articles of Incorporation and By-laws of the ts of the PSE and SEC for the conduct of the ments of other regulatory agencies. fidentiality of non-public information acquired by any information to any other person without the environment.
-Each direct oundness, effectiveness and a or is responsible for assuring the ovironment within the Corporation adequacy of the Corporation's control at actions taken by the Board maintain the in. similar circumstances.
-It easonably prudent person would exercise in to act on an informed basis in good faith and in an of the Corporation.
+This would include a firm keep Corporation and the amen knowledge of the contents of the dments thereof, the requiremen e Articles of Incorporation and By-laws of the ts of the PSE and SEC for the conduct of the ments of other regulatory agencies. fidentiality of non-public information acquired by any information to any other person without the environment.
+Each direct adequacy of the Corporation's control at actions taken by the Board maintain the in. similar circumstances.
+It to act on an informed basis in good faith and in an of the Corporation.
 Prior to assuming office, attend recognized private or government ance which shall be conducted by a duly